CLI Basics

 pnpm exec leadcms login

-# Pull all content, media, and comments
+# Pull all supported entities

 pnpm exec leadcms pull